 MUSC U7322X Seminar in Composition II 45 hours each term; 3 credits each term Original writing in various media, instrumental and vocal.
 Prerequisite: Music U7321X [732.1X] and permission of the director.
 MUSC U7323X Seminar in Composition III 45 hours each term; 3 credits each term Original writing in various media, instrumental and vocal.
 Prerequisite: Music U7322X [732.2X] and permission of the director.
-MUSC 7350T Vocal and Instrumental Arranging 45 hours; 3 credits Practical work in scoring for various ensembles.
+MUSC 7350T Vocal and Instrumental Arranging 45 hours: 3 credits Practical work in scoring for various ensembles.
 Independent projects.
 Prerequisite: permission of the director.

 MUSC 7370X Introduction to Music Technology

 45 hours; 3 credits

 Introduction to an array of available software for the creation, documentation, and instruction of music.
 Designed for any graduate musician interested in computer-based tools to enhance musical life and career.
 Topics include digital audio, MIDI, music notation, music on the Internet, presentation of one's work, and pedagogical tools.

 Prerequisite: Matriculation in a graduate visual, media, or performing arts program; or permission of instructor.

 MUSC U7371G Computer Music I

 45 hours; 3 credits

 Fundamentals of computer use in music composition.
 Techniques of additive synthesis.
 Chowning frequency modulation, waveshaping.
 Completion of a short work is required.
 Computer facilities are available for student use.
 (Not open to students who have completed Music 737G.)

 MUSC U7372G Computer Music II

 45 hours; 3 credits

 Application of digital signal processing techniques to music composition.
 Computer analysis of sound and speech, digital filtering techniques, computer speech synthesis.
 Completion of a short work is required.
 Computer facilities are available for student use.

+MUSC 7373X Building Electronic Music Instruments

+45 hours; 3 credits

+In this course students learn how to design, program, and build their own electronic music instruments and installations, including both hardware and software.
+Topics include essentials of electronic circuits, interfacing them with computers, and instrument programming.
+Although the focus is on music, many aspects of the course topics are also applicable to interactive electronic art and theater.

+Prerequisite: MUSC 7372 or PIMA 7741, or permission of instructor.

 MUSC 7380X Jazz Arranging

 45 hours; 3 credits

 Practical work in scoring for various jazz ensembles.